Diversity and competition

 Picture from the ConocoPhillips operated Ekofisk field (Photo: Ministry of Energy)

 At year-end 2023, there were 27 exploration and production companies active on the Norwegian shelf, 20 of which were operators.
-This is a smaller number compared with a few years ago, and is the result of factors including consolidation among the companies.
-While some companies have opted to leave the shelf, in whole or in part, others have reinforced their activity.
+This is a smaller number compared with a few years ago and is the result of factors including consolidation among the companies, adjusted strategical priorities and an increased degree of mature resource base.
+While some companies have opted to leave the shelf, in whole or in part, others have at the same time reinforced their activity.

 Number of companies on the Norwegian continental shelf 2000-2023, by size